ropensci/rtika/README.md

 Installation
 ------------

 You need at least `Java 7` or `OpenJDK 1.7`.
 To check, run the command `java -version` from a terminal.
-Get Java installation help at <http://openjdk.java.net/install/> or <https://www.java.com/en/download/help/download_options.xml>.
+Get Java installation tips at <http://openjdk.java.net/install/> or <https://www.java.com/en/download/help/download_options.xml>.

 Next, install the `rtika` package from Github.com.